The largest organ in the body…

 - Synthesising sunlight into Vitamin D for healthy bones

-Maintaining healthy skin of elderly people in care homes is paramount in providing good care.
+Maintaining healthy skin of elderly people in residential care settings is paramount in providing good care.

 If skin breaks down, it causes pain; discomfort and can lead to infection, sepsis and even be fatal.